 Description

-A First World War memorial, designed by William Leah of Gloucester, with a sculpted figure by J Swift of Doncaster, unveiled in 1923; altered by the addition of further names after the Second World War.
+The Cinderford War Memorial is a First World War memorial designed by William Leah of Gloucester, featuring a sculpted figure by J Swift of Doncaster.
+It was unveiled in 1923 and later altered to include additional names after the Second World War.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.